pycopia/botfly/README.md

 # Botfly

-An enhanced debugger that uses prompt-toolkit.
+An enhanced debugger that uses [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/).

+Since *prompt-toolkit* is a cross-platform [readline](https://docs.python.org/3/library/readline.html) replacement it should work on all platforms.

 You can also import the `botfly.debugger` module in your code and call the `post_mortem` function, as with *pdb*.